rsksmart/devportal-1.0/kb/hardhat-project-on-rsk.md

 `npx hardhat`

-Select **Create an empty hardhat.config.js** with your keyboard and hit enter.
+Select **Create an empty hardhat.config.js** with your keyboard and hit enter, do the same for the remaining prompts

 When Hardhat is run, it searches for the closest `hardhat.config.js` file starting from the current working directory.
 This file normally lives in the root of your project and an empty `hardhat.config.js` is enough for Hardhat to work.
 The entirety of your setup is contained in this file.
 Hardhat will create a `hardhat.config.js` like the following: